tencentyun/intlcloud-documents/product/物联网/物联云IoT Hub/设备端接入手册/设备基于CoAP接入/协议规范_intl.md

 ## CoAP Channel and Security Level

-1. DTLS protocol is supported to establish a secure connection with high security level
+1. DTLS protocol is supported to establish a secure connection
 2. Asymmetric encryption is supported

 ## URI Specification